voedger/voedger-internals/server/design/orch.md

   - `~ITTLStorage~`uncvrd[^3]❓
     - Interface with methods InsertIfNotExist(), CompareAndSwap(), CompareAndDelete().
 To be injected into IElection implementation.
   - `~elections~`uncvrd[^4]❓
-    - Implementation of IELections
+    - Implementation of IElections
   - `~ElectionsTestSuite~`uncvrd[^5]❓
-    - Single test function that runs multiple tests against IELection
+    - Single test function that runs multiple tests against `IElections`
     - It will be used from the components that provide ITTLStorage (pkg/vvm/storage)
+  - `~ttlStorageMock~`uncvrd[^26]❓
+    - Mock implementation of ITTLStorage
   - `~ElectionsTest~`uncvrd[^6]❓
-    - Test that uses `ElectionTestSuite` to test `elections`
+    - Test that uses `ElectionsTestSuite` and ttlStorageMock to test `elections`
 - **pkg/vvm/storage**
   - `~ISysVvmStorage~`uncvrd[^7]❓
     - Interface to work with sysvvm keyspace